 Brrrr!
-The children at Rosewood Nursery are begining to feel a little chilly the past few weeks!
-So far we have been talking about all the different animals that live in the coldest places on earth!
-Watch out for them Polar Bears!
+The children at Rosewood Nursery are beginning to feel a little chilly!
+So far we have been talking about all the different animals that live in the coldest places on earth.
+Watch out for the Polar Bears!
 GRRRRR!

 Lets Grow Project.